johnpatrickmorgan/NavigationBackport/README.md

 # Navigation Backport

-This package recreates the new NavigationStack APIs introduced in WWDC22, so that you can use them on older versions of iOS, tvOS and watchOS.
+This package uses the navigation APIs available in older SwiftUI versions (such as `NavigationView` and `NavigationLink`) to recreate the new NavigationStack APIs introduced in WWDC22, so that you can start targeting those APIs on older versions of iOS, tvOS and watchOS.

 ✅ `NavigationStack` -> `NBNavigationStack`